 The ideal diameter for mason bees is said to be 5/16-inch.
 When you convert 5/16 to decimals, it comes out to 0.3125 inches.
 I freaked out.
 I’ve never seen straws that exact size except for the extraordinarily expensive ones sold specifically for mason bees.
-The Amazon Choice mason bee straws are priced at $9.99 for 50, or 20-cents each.
-Other sellers on the site list similar prices.
+The Amazon Choice mason bee straws were priced at roughly 20-cents each.
+Other sellers on the site listed similar prices.

-So I ordered a box of SipSticks in a 400 pack from Amazon at $14.99, which comes out to 3.75 cents per straw.
+So I ordered a box of SipSticks in a 400 pack from Amazon.
 Then came the biggest surprise.
-Although these are called “straws” they are more like cardboard tubes, extremely heavy duty and thick.
+Although these are called “straws” they are more like cardboard tubes, extremely heavy-duty and thick.
 If you were drinking a milkshake or Slurpy, these things would never go soft and mushy.
 They are the most perfect mason bee tube for the price I have seen anywhere.

 I cut them down to six inches with a pair of pruning shears and stuck them in a can in my mason bee lean-to.
 They are being filled as I write.